 With the Tiago, Tata seems to have worked out well on one of its major drawbacks, the design.
 Tata’s current and upcoming cars are very different from their older cars which is the case with the Tigor as well.
-Tata likes to call the look of the Tigor a “style back” instead of a compact sedan or a notchback.
-With the rise in popularity of compact sedans, Tata wants to replicate the success of the Tiago here as well.
+Tata calls the design language of the Tigor as a “style back” instead of a compact sedan or a notchback.
+With the rise in popularity of compact sedans, Tata wants to get a fair share of this popularity with the Tigor.
 It started working on the Tiago in 2012 and was ready with the Tigor in 2013.
-This just goes on to show what kind of a pace Tata motors now have been working on.
+This just goes on to show the dedication with which Tata motors now have been working on.

-The main rivals of the Tigor are the Maruti Suzuki Dzire, Honda Amaze, and Hyundai Xcent.
-The Tigor is based on the Tata Tiago and the same way all the other of its rivals are also based on their hatchback platforms.
-Such a set up enables the car manufacturer to save cost as they just have to slap a boot onto an already designed and tested platform.
+The main rivals of Tigor are in the likes of Maruti Suzuki Dzire, Honda Amaze, and Hyundai Xcent.
+The Tigor is based on Tata Tiago in the same way as all of its rivals are also based on their respective hatchback platforms.
+Such a set-up enables automakers to save cost as they just have to slap a boot onto an already designed and tested platform.
 The price of the Tigor starts from Rs.
-5,49,990(Ex-Showroom) and goes all the way up to Rs.
-7,89,994 (Ex-Showroom).
-It not only comes with a petrol engine option but also a diesel engine option.
-Like the other rivals, the Tigor also gets an AMT gearbox now which helps Tata to reach out to more urban buyers.
+5,75,000(Ex-Showroom) and goes all the way up to Rs.
+7,49,000 (Ex-Showroom).
+Tata has given the Tigor, both petrol as well as a diesel heart.
+Like the rivals, it also gets an AMT gearbox that helps it be more desirable to urban buyers.

-Tata provides a similar number of variants and engine options as the rest of the rivals in the segment.
 The Tigor comes in 4 variants namely XE, XM, XZ, and XZ+.
-They are further dived into petrol and diesel engine options and the AMT versions are provided with XM, XZ and XZ+ variants only.
-The AMT gearbox is only available with the petrol engine option and does not come with a diesel engine option.
+They are further dived into petrol and diesel engine options and the AMT gearbox is provided with XMA and XZA+ variants only.
+AMT gearbox is again, only available with the petrol engine option and does not come with a diesel engine option.
 Only a 5-speed manual gearbox is available with the diesel engine.
-The base variant of the Tigor is priced at Rs.
-5,49,990 and the top of the line XZA+ variant is priced at Rs.
-7,89,994.
+The price band is from Rs.
+5.75 lakhs all the way to Rs.
+7.49 lakhs which makes it one of the better value for money propositions.

 XM / XMA